Najaf/Najaf/README.md

 ## 💙 Nice things people have said about me

-### Aaron Oehlschlaeger, Director Of Engineering at GOAT GroupDirector Of Engineering at GOAT Group:
+### Aaron Oehlschlaeger, Director Of Engineering at GOAT Group:

 > "Ali is a talented, communicative, and adaptable engineer who was hired to lend additional manpower and expertise to a particularly complex Ruby on Rails app.
 He demonstrated an eagerness to add value and a genuine care for his work, which included several large and non-trivial technical upgrades.
 >